commitconfirmed/npa-showcases/images/README.md

 # Images

-Put any images/files/etc. in here that you upload into your codespaces VM or your local install that you want ignored. i.e. the Arista cEOS image, Cisco IOL image, Juniper cRPD image, etc. Instructions below to add images:
+Put any images/files/etc. in here that you upload into your codespaces VM or your local install that you want ignored. i.e. the Arista cEOS image, Juniper cRPD image, etc. Instructions below to add images:

 ```bash
 ❯ sudo docker image pull ghcr.io/nokia/srlinux